Everything you heard about Maldives is true. The crystal clear waters, women in bikinis, freshly cooked food and summer vibes almost all year round.

 From Male to any island, you can take a speedboat, a private boat or a seaplane.
 I read that hiring a private speedboat can cost up to $100 per person per trip - I'm not sure if this is accurate.

 The public ferry is not available at the time of the pandemic.

 Maafushi is a small island (as most of the islands are) and you can walk around it by foot.
 You'll find that the small buildings and bungalows are hotels, inns or homestays.

 Things To Do

 Though the physical features are alike, the people in Maldives are not all locals.
 There are Bangladeshis and Pakistanis who moved there for work.
 We also met Filipinos in the service, wellness and medical industries.

 We received excellent customer service from the staff of every establishment we went to.

 Mehedi, one of the waiters in Kaani, even left us a bracelet each before we left.
 He's so sweet!

-Riyadh, a Bangladeshi who led us to the Floating Bar, went the extra mile to prepare a birthday party for Andrew.
+Riyadh, a Bangladeshi who led us to the Floating Bar, went the extra mile to prepare a birthday party for my partner.
 He did this with the fellow Filipinos who work as nurses from Saudi Arabia - Jerlo, Kristy, and Christy Mae.

 They all made his birthday extra special we couldn't thank them enough for what they did.